XiaoheLiu/django-bloggers/__Tutorials__/DjangoBlog.md

   - _password reset complete view_ (message to tell you password is successfully reset):
   - from the `auth_views.PasswordResetView`
 - Create templates for these views.

+# 13. Set up AWS S3 for File Uploads

+- Create S3 bucket
+- Create IAM User
+- `pip install boto3` and `django-storages` and add `'storages` to the installed apps in settings.py.
+- Put ASW related variables into settings.
+- Remove the image resizing functionality with pillow in `users/models.py`